Russ Castella

 Russ Castella (born November 15, 1983) is an American record producer.
 He has found success in many genres of music, particularly dance, pop, and R&B. He has his own record label, Bliss Entertainment.

 He has produced and remixed for a variety of artists including Lil Wayne, Irene Nelson, Ciara, Mariah Carey, The-Dream, Britney Spears, O'so Krispie, Rihanna, Keri Hilson, The Black Eyed Peas, Rockell, Danielle Bollinger, Mike Rizzo, Allie, Elissa (Canadian singer), and many more.
 His remixes can be recognized by the intro where he says the artist's name following "you know I had to do this, right?
 It's the Russ Castella remix."
 Russ has also scored a full length soundtrack for the movie titled Swamp Zombies in 2006 which starred porn star Jasmin St. Claire.

-Current projects
+Past Projects

-Russ Castella is currently heavily involved in managing a singing career of Irene Nelson.
+Russ Castella was heavily involved in managing a singing career of Irene Nelson.
 He has remixed her debut single "Sunrise" which is distributed by Universal Music Group.
 The remix features Lil Wayne.